BIRD OF THE WEEK: 8/22/2014

 The Ovenbird gets its name from its unique nest, which looks like a domed oven.
 This inconspicuous, ground-nesting warbler is best-known for its emphatic and distinctive song—a series of progressively louder phrases often described as “teacher, teacher, teacher."

-Like the Wood Thrush and Kentucky, Cerulean, and Worm-eating Warblers, Ovenbirds require undisturbed expanses of forest for successful breeding.
-Although more flexible in habitat requirements on their wintering grounds, Ovenbirds and other Neotropical migratory species benefit from habitat conservation in these regions as well.
+Like the Wood Thrush and Kentucky and Cerulean Warblers, Ovenbirds require undisturbed expanses of forest for successful breeding.
+Although more flexible in habitat requirements on their wintering grounds, Ovenbirds and other neotropical migratory species benefit from habitat conservation in these regions as well.

 Ovenbirds spend much of their time walking (never hopping) along the forest floor, where they forage through the leaf litter for insects, spiders, snails, worms, and even small lizards.
 Since they nest on the ground, habitat fragmentation makes them especially vulnerable to brood parasites such as Brown-headed Cowbirds, and nest predators such as raccoons, chipmunks, squirrels, and snakes.